AdaCore/gnatstudio/docs/users_guide/editing.rst

   .. index:: action; repeat next

-  If there is a single key press that you wish to repeat a number of times, you should first use the GPS action `"Repeat Next"` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Key Shortcuts` menu), then entering the number of times you wish to repeat, and finally pressing the key you want.
+  If you want to repeat the action of pressing a single key that you wish to repeat a number of times, you should first use the GPS action `"Repeat Next"` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Key Shortcuts` menu), entering the number of times you wish to repeat, and then pressing the key whose action you want to repeat.

-  For instance, the following sequence :kbd:`control-u 79 -` will insert 79 characters '-' in the current editor.
-This proves often useful to insert separators.
+  For example, the sequence :kbd:`control-u 79 -` inserts 79 characters of
+  '-' in the current editor.
+This is often useful to insert separators.

   If you are using the emacs mode (see :menuselection:`Tools --> Plug-ins` menu), you can also use the sequence :kbd:`control-u 30 control-k` to delete 30 lines.

 * Recording macros

   .. index:: menu; tools --> macros

-  If you wish to repeat a sequence of more than 1 key, you should record this sequence as a macro.
-All macro-related menus are found in :menuselection:`Tools --> Macros`, although it is often more convenient to use these through key bindings, which you can of course override.
+  To repeat a sequence of more than 1 key, you should record the sequence as a macro.
+All macro-related menus are found in :menuselection:`Tools --> Macros`, but it's often more convenient to use these through key bindings, which you can of course override.

-  You must indicate to GPS that it should start recording the keys you are pressing.
-This is done through the :menuselection:`Tools --> Macros --> Start Keyboard Macro` menu.
+  First, you must tell GPS to should start recording the keys you are pressing.
+You do this via the :menuselection:`Tools --> Macros --> Start Keyboard Macro` menu.
 As its name indicates, this only records keyboard events, not mouse events.
-Until you select :menuselection:`Tools --> Macros --> Stop Macro`, GPS will keep recording the events.
+GPS will keep recording the events until you select :menuselection:`Tools --> Macros --> Stop Macro`.

   In Emacs mode, the macro actions are bound to :kbd:`control-x (`, :kbd:`control-x )` and :kbd:`control-x e` key shortcuts.
-For instance, you can execute the following to create a very simple macro that deletes the current line, wherever your cursor initially is on that line:
+For example, you can execute the following to create a very simple macro that deletes the current line wherever your cursor initially is on that line:

   *  :kbd:`control-x (`     start recording
   *  :kbd:`control-a`      go to beginning of line